 Summer is the perfect season for fresh seafood and delicious wine.
-I like white wines when its warm outside and find that they pair perfectly with light seafood dishes like seared scallops or flaky white fish.
+I like white wines when it’s warm outside and find that they pair perfectly with light seafood dishes like seared scallops or flaky white fish.

 When I traveled to Sicily several years ago, I ate some of the most delicious meals.
 Most of them included seafood, which isn’t surprising on the island of Sicily.
 What surprised me most wasn’t the abundance of seafood, but the wine!